Translating Sanskrit & Pali Terms from Meditation, Yoga, Ayurveda, Buddhism & Vedanta

 Prakruti or Prakriti.
 A Sanskrit term for nature, essential nature, the unique combination of elements, governing principles.
 In Ayurveda it refers to an individual’s inherent inborn tendencies that influence consciousness and activity.

-Prana: A Sanskrit term meaning life force, energy, or vitality.
+Prana: A Sanskrit term meaning life force, energy, current, or vitality.
 In other traditions, it is called chi or qi.
-It is the universal sea of energy that infuses and vitalizes all matter.
-Prana coalesces into sub-atomic particles and atoms, which become the basic building blocks of all matter manifesting the physical world.
+Prana is the universal sea of energy that infuses and vitalizes and manifests all matter.
 So, every atom, molecule, and cell is an extension of prana, just as waves are extensions of the sea that lies beneath them.
-Prana is also the power that flows in all living forms and performs vital functions.
-Paramhansa Yogananda called this aspect of prana “life-force.”
-He further explained that life-force possesses an inherent intelligence enabling it to carry out the life-sustaining processes.
-Prana is also used to refer to the breath.
-With each physical breath there is a corresponding movement of prana in the subtle body and in sushumna nadi.
+Prana is also the intelligent power that flows in all living forms and performs vital functions and life-sustaining processes.
+The word Prana is also used to refer to the breath.
+With each physical breath there is a corresponding movement of prana in the subtle body and in the spine’s sushumna nadi.
 Prana flows upwards in conjunction with the inhalation, and downwards with the exhalation.
 This link between breath and the flow of prana is central to many of the techniques of meditation.
-By controlling the breath, which is easily felt, you can influence the flow of prana, which is much more subtle and difficult to feel.
+By controlling and expanding the breath which you can easily feel, you can influence the flow of prana in your body which is much more subtle and difficult to feel.

 Pranayama.
-A Sanskrit term meaning breath control or extension.
-It’s the 4th limb of the eight-fold path of raja yoga.
-It consists of conscious inhalation and exhalation and retention.
-In an advanced state, pranayama can occur spontaneously for an extended period of time.
+A Sanskrit term meaning breath control or expansion.
+It’s the 4th limb of the eight-fold path Patanjali’s Yoga Sutras.
+The various practices of pranayama consist of conscious inhalation and exhalation and retention.
+This is used to control prana or life force through the regulation of breathing.
+In advanced practitioners, pranayama can occur spontaneously for an extended period of time.

 Pratyahara.
 A Sanskrit term meaning “withdrawal” which refers to the sensory inhibition, the 5th limb of Patanjali’s eightfold path.
-Pratyahara allows the practitioner to tune in to subtle sensory experiences.
+Pratyahara allows the practitioner to turn their senses inward to still the mind and tap into subtle sensory experiences.
+This practice enhances interoception and visceroception.

 Purgation.
 A Sanskrit term referring to an Ayurvedic treatment in Panchakarma meaning purgation, is the use of medium to strong laxatives to expel excess Pitta or Kapha from the system.